Doctors prepare to ration care as covid surge leaves Malaysia in ‘total lockdown’

 Cases fell but then began to rise again in April as families in the Muslim-majority country gathered for Ramadan and new variants of the virus spread.
 Malaysia has vaccinated around 3.5 percent of its population, far behind that of neighboring Singapore.

-Malaysia’s per million rate of confirmed daily covid infections is now nearly twice that of India, according to Our World in Data, although experts have warned that the number of cases in India is likely higher than recorded.
+Malaysia’s per million rate of confirmed daily coronavirus infections is now nearly twice that of India, according to Our World in Data, although experts have warned that the number of cases in India is probably higher than recorded.

-“While the situation is dire, we are not quite at the level of running out of oxygen and the type of scenes we have seen in India,” said Kamarulzaman.
+“While the situation is dire, we are not quite at the level of running out of oxygen and the type of scenes we have seen in India,” Kamarulzaman said.

 Hospitals have begun to fill up, especially outside of major cities, she said, raising fears that the health system could crash.
 But Kamarulzaman said she was hopeful the latest lockdown will ease the pressure.